Drew-Daniels/liaison-core/README.md

     - Ex.)
 Informing the parent window that an iframe has finished logging a user out of the iframe.

 #### Initialization
-The parent window should not blindly handle any requests sent to it.
-Instead, it needs to make sure that the origin of each message is whitelisted.

-This is handled by specifying the iframe we expect to receive messages from, and the url we should validate that those messages originate from.
+The Parent factory function specifies the id of the iframe we expect to receive messages from, and the [origin](https://html.spec.whatwg.org/multipage/comms.html#dom-messageevent-origin-dev) we should validate that those messages originate from.
 ```js
 const parent = Parent({
     iframeId: 'my-iframe-id',